-(CNN)The first time I dived on Raja Ampat's reefs, I didn't know where to look first.
+(CNN)The first time I dived on Raja Ampat's reefs in Indonesia, I didn't know where to look first.

 It wasn't so much like sedately touring an underwater garden as seeing an explosion in a paint factory with an accompanying psychedelic light show.